 The question of whether science proves or disproves the existence of God has been asked by many people.
 One of the good answers we have found to this question is given by Eric Metaxas as he answers the question: “Does science argue for or against God?”

-His answer to this was given orally but has been transcribed by PragerU.com and you can click here for the PDF transcription.
+His answer to this was given orally but has been transcribed by Prageru.com and and below is a transcription:

 In 1966 Time magazine ran a cover story asking: “Is God Dead?”
 The cover reflected the fact that many people had accepted the cultural narrative that God is obsolete — that, as science progresses there is less need for a “God” to explain the universe.
 It turns out, though, that the rumors of God’s death were premature.
 In fact, perhaps the best arguments for his existence come from — of all places — science itself.